evolvingweb/sitediff/README.md

 SiteDiff allows you to specify a list of paths that you want it to work with.
 Alternatively, it can crawl the entire site and detect all paths.

-  * Running `sitediff init` also runs the `sitediff crawl` by default which crawls your website and puts a list of all detected paths in a `paths.txt` file.
+  * Running `sitediff init` configures SiteDiff for crawling and seeing differences.

   * Running `sitediff crawl` makes sitediff crawl your site and detect available paths.
 These paths are written to a `paths.txt` file which you